Patti Towler was appointed President and CEO of CPA Nova Scotia in September 2015.

 As the Senior Director Regulatory Affairs and Registrar, Anne leads CPA Nova Scotia's efforts to protect the public interest and integrity of the profession.
 CPA Nova Scotia sets and enforces high professional standards through ongoing professional education, support, practice inspections, and delivery of a robust complaint and discipline process.
 The Registrar is also responsible for maintaining a public registry of members and licensing those engaged in public accounting.

-Prior to joining CPA Nova Scotia, Anne spent 11 years working for the Province of Nova Scotia in various departments, most recently with Business Nova Scotia.
-She began her career with Ernst & Young and spent time in their Halifax, Calgary and Washington D.C. offices.
-Outside of work, Anne keeps busy with her family as a mother of three and is actively involved in her community.
+Prior to joining CPA Nova Scotia, Anne spent 11 years working for the Province of Nova Scotia.
+She began her career with Ernst & Young working in their Halifax, Calgary and Washington D.C. offices.

 Carol Barr is the Director of Professional Conduct and is responsible for administering the complaint and discipline process.

-Prior to joining CPA Nova Scotia, Carol was a partner at BDO Canada LLP.
+Prior to joining CPA Nova Scotia, Carol was a partner at a national firm.
 She began her professional accounting career at Ernst & Young, then moved into industry as a VP Finance for a number of years before returning to public practice.
-Outside of work, Carol keeps busy biking, gardening and enjoying other outdoor activities.

 Bruce articled in Calgary auditing both listed and private entities.
-He has worked as controller in a listed entity and as CFO in private industry before returning to the public accounting field, where he has been for the past 17 years.
-His strong interest in standards does not interfere with him getting out on to the water in his sea kayak or pursuing his interest in karate.
+He has worked as controller in a listed entity and as CFO in private industry before returning to the public accounting field.

-Clare’s role as Legal Counsel is to provide legal advice and services to CPA Nova Scotia, its employees, and volunteers.
+Clare’s role as Legal Counsel is to provide legal advice and services to CPA Nova Scotia, its employees, and its boards and committees.

-Prior to joining CPA Nova Scotia, Clare practiced civil litigation and administrative law at two major Atlantic regional law firms in Halifax, followed by a period at home raising her four children.
-While away from the office, Clare enjoys spending time with her family and is a committed volunteer in her children’s schools and other community organizations.
+Prior to joining CPA Nova Scotia, Clare practiced civil litigation and administrative law at two major Atlantic regional law firms in Halifax.

-Danielle comes to us from the CA legacy body where she served as the Membership Registrar for last six years.
-At CPA Nova Scotia, she is responsible for the membership register and member database, as well as the registration and renewal process for members.
+Danielle is responsible for the membership register and member database, international applicants, as well as the registration and renewal process for members.
 She handles professional development reporting and deficiencies and works closely with both the Registration and Professional Development Committees.
 Contact Danielle for information on membership status, membership applications and mandatory CPD.

 As the Regulatory